 Human sexuality from a biological and integrative perspective, including comparisons to other vertebrates and examination of social, behavioral, and physiological factors.
 Cannot be used for major credit in the biological sciences.

 LSC 362 The Human Environment (3)

 Evolution of humans' physiological, ecological, and behavioral interaction with their environment.

-LSC 363 Genes, Race, and Society (3) fall
+LSC 363 Genes, Race, Gender, and Society (3) selected semesters